digital-work-lab/digital-work-lecture/06-communication.md

 **Media synchronicity theory** (Dennis et al. 2008)
 - There are different communication tasks:
-    - *Conveyance* refers to the transmission of (large quantities of) information.
+    - *Conveyance* refers to the transmission of information.
     - *Convergence* refers to the process of mutually agreeing on the meaning of information.
 - Communication media differ in their ability to support synchronicity, depending on their transmission or processing capabilities.
 - Communiation performance, essentially, depends on the **fit** between communication processes, media synchronicity, and appropriation factors.